Get Help Today 24/7

 Some patients continue Suboxone after discharge for weeks to months (or longer) to help control cravings and stay stable.

-If you have a history of overdose or chronic relapse, research and major healthcare organizations like SAMHSA and ASAM support the continued use of Suboxone. Ⓘ (We support you either way).
+If you have a history of overdose or chronic relapse, research and major healthcare organizations like SAMHSA and ASAM support the continued use of Suboxone as part of medication-assisted treatment (MAT) for opioid use disorder. Ⓘ (We support you either way).

 There is no shame in staying on medication that is helping you.
 The goal is safety, stability, and getting your life back.